Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 eBPF: Kernel Observability Without Recompiling

 eBPF (extended Berkeley Packet Filter) is one of the most transformative technologies of recent years in Linux, yet it remains unknown outside specialised circles.
 It’s the foundation many modern observability, networking, and security tools build on — Cilium, Pixie, Falco, Tetragon, and others.
-We cover what it is, why it matters, and where you’ll find it (probably without knowing) in your stack.
+This article covers what it is, why it matters, and where you’ll find it in your stack, probably without knowing it.

 The Core Idea

-• Compiling a module and loading it (risk: a bug = kernel panic).
+• Compiling a module and loading it (risk: a bug causes kernel panic).

 • Patching the kernel and recompiling (impractical in production).